In This Article

 Conclusion: What is DeepSeek?

-Looking forward, DeepSeek is working on making its models more efficient.
+Looking forward, the Chinese AI development is working on making its models more efficient.
 One of the techniques it’s exploring is called the “mixture of experts”, which means the AI only uses the necessary computing power for a task rather than running everything at full capacity all the time.
-This could make DeepSeek’s AI faster, cheaper and more scalable.
+This could make DeepSeek’s AI faster, cheaper, and more scalable.

 - What is Worldcoin?
 A Beginner’s Guide to WLD Tokens